HSK Test in Shanghai: The Complete, Definitive Guide for 2023

 This book series is published by People’s Education Press and is available at all 6 HSK levels.
 Each book consists of five retired HSK tests at the respective level, accompanied by an audio CD for the listening section and detailed answers.

 This book series published by Beijing Language and Culture University Press contains 10 mock tests with realistic questions at each level.
 The books come complete with an audio CD and answers.

 Price: 32.00-65.00 RMB depending on the level

-Bookstores in Shanghai for Buying HSK Books (and other Chinese language learning books)
+Bookstores in Shanghai for Buying HSK Books (and Other Chinese Textbooks)